Last Updated: June 5, 2026

 5. Elapsed time trumps all calendars.

 Last, note that some tasks are Auto Scheduled and Manually Scheduled.
 We will explain the difference between Auto Scheduled and Manually Scheduled tasks during Activity 7, but for now, assume that you will likely only use Auto Scheduled tasks in Microsoft Project.
 You most certainly will use them after the early stages of planning.
-In general, Auto Scheduled tasks are scheduled by following the Microsoft Project scheduling engine rules, while Manually Scheduled tasks, with few exceptions, do not.
+In general, Auto Scheduled tasks are scheduled by following the Microsoft Project calculation engine rules, while Manually Scheduled tasks, with few exceptions, do not.

 Do the following: